DhivyaDharshni26/i-Music--webd-package/README.md

 # i-Music

-This project is primariy developed using HTML, CSS, Bootstrap, Javascript and NodeJS
+This project is primarily developed using HTML, CSS, Bootstrap, Javascript and NodeJS